SamiBegah/GpuCanada/README.md

 # GPUCanada

 GPUCanada is a full-stack e-commerce web application for selling computer graphics cards.
-The application features a user-friendly interface for browsing products, managing user accounts, and an administrative backend for product management.
+The application features a user-friendly interface for browsing products, managing user accounts, and an administrative backend for product and user management.
 Please note that this project is a functional prototype, features such as payment processing and order fulfillment are not implemented.

 ## Functionalities

 - **User Management:** Users can create an account, log in, and manage their profile information.
 - **Product Catalog:** The application displays a catalog of graphics cards from different brands, with product images, descriptions, and prices.
 - **Shopping Cart:** Users can add products to their shopping cart.
-- **Administrator Panel:** An administrative interface allows for adding, updating, and deleting products from the catalog.
-It also allows for managing registered users.
+- **Administrator Panel:** An administrative interface allows for adding, updating, and deleting products from the catalo, as well as for managing registered users.
 - **Search:** Users can search for specific products.

 ## Technologies Used

-- **Frontend:** HTML, CSS, JavaScript, jQuery, and Bootstrap for a responsive and interactive user interface.
+- **Frontend:** HTML, CSS, JavaScript, jQuery, and Bootstrap.
-- **Backend:** Node.js with Express.js for the server-side logic and RESTful API.
-The backend is written in TypeScript and MySQL is used for storing product and user data.
+- **Backend:** TypeScript, Node.js with Express.js for the server-side logic and RESTful API.
+MySQL is used for storing product and user data.

 ## How to run the project